Don’t ever think it’s too late to come up with a retirement plan. Here’s how you can catch up on your safety net.

-Before you panic that it’s too late for you, you should know that you can still get your act together and enjoy a fiscal safety net by the time you retire.
-Here are some tips to get you started on your retirement savings at 50, so you will have financial freedom by the time you’re 60.
+Before you panic and think it’s too late for you, you should know that you can still get your act together and enjoy a fiscal safety net by the time you retire.
+Here are some tips to get you started on your retirement savings at 50 so you will have financial freedom by the time you’re 60 or 65.

-With all those bills, you may be wondering how you can save up enough money especially if you're planning to retire soon.
-If you feel that you are performing well, maybe it is time to ask for a raise.
-If this is not granted, maybe you can put in more time at work.
-You can also take on part-time hustles so you can reach your monthly quota of savings.
+With all your bills, you may be wondering how you can save up enough money especially if you're planning to retire soon.
+If you feel that you’re performing well, maybe it’s time to ask for a raise.
+If this is not granted, do (paid) overtime.
+You can also take on side hustles or freelance work to reach your monthly quota of savings.

 Do you know how much you need for retirement?
 Check out FWD’s calculator to help find out how much you need for retirement.
 Use this as a motivation to streamline your future while you still have time and while you still can.
 Keep calm and save the recommended amount every month starting now.

 Once you have saved a sizeable amount, investing is a great way to augment your retirement plan.
 Investment-linked insurance such as FWD Manifest or Set for Life are two options you can consider if you want to build a retirement fund in the next five to ten years.
 These plans give you life protection while growing your hard-earned money.
 Having a health insurance such as FWD Set for Health or BIG 3 should also be on top of your list.

 It’s understandable to feel overwhelmed by the sheer effort it will take to put your retirement plan in motion.
 It’s best to talk to a financial expert for professional advice on how you can catch up on your retirement savings at 50.
 Do not be disheartened that you’re starting only now.
 If there’s a will, there’s a way.
 Rewards are sweeter when you earn them on your own—that is, without being too dependent on your children or your employer.
 Everyone can attain financial freedom.
 You can, too, by talking to an FWD financial advisor to get you started on your financial wellbeing.